French film stars Jeanne Moreau, Catherine Deneuve and Juliette Binoche offer support for Iraq hostages

 Among Jeanne Moreau’s most notable acting credits are Louis Malle’s Elevator to the Gallows and The Lovers; Roger Vadim’s Les Liaisons Dangereuses; Michelangelo Antonioni’s La Notte; François Truffaut’s Jules and Jim; Luis Buñuel’s Diary of a Chambermaid; and Lumière, which Moreau herself directed.

 In movies since the late 1950s, Catherine Deneuve’s big-screen credits range from Palme d’Or-winning musicals (Jacques Demy’s The Umbrellas of Cherbourg) to vampire cult classics (Tony Scott’s The Hunger), in addition to then off-screen companion Roger Vadim’s Vice and Virtue, Luis Buñuel’s Belle de Jour and Tristana, François Truffaut’s The Last Metro, and François Ozon’s 8 Women.

 The most recent arrival among this particular trio, Juliette Binoche has already amassed a well-regarded body of work, including Philip Kaufman’s The Unbearable Lightness of Being, Krzysztof Kieslowski’s Three Colors: Blue, and Jean-Paul Rappeneau’s The Horseman on the Roof.
-In early 1997, she won the Best Supporting Actress Academy Award winner for her (co-lead) role in Anthony Minghella’s The English Patient.
+In early 1997, Binoche was the unexpected Best Supporting Actress Academy Award winner for her (co-lead) role in Anthony Minghella’s The English Patient.